 Finally, open source scanners provide confidence in the end product.
 When use is standard practice, developers and management can detect and eliminate vulnerabilities in the early stages of the development process, reducing future risks and ensuring best security practices before websites or applications are live.

 When looking into vulnerability scanners, there are several categories to be aware of: external, internal, and environmental.
 An external vulnerability scan examines your network firewalls to determine if there are any holes for malicious attacks.
 An internal scan operates within the company’s firewalls to identify vulnerabilities inside the network.
 Finally, environmental scans are rooted in a business’s specific operational and technological environment.

 Additionally, a company should be aware of the different scanning methods, including intrusive and non-intrusive scanning.
 Intrusive methods attempt to exploit vulnerabilities to demonstrate risks.
 Many companies prefer non-intrusive methods because they don’t disrupt operational processes and systems.

 Vulnerability Scanning Types

 A comprehensive vulnerability scanning tool accomplishes multiple tasks, helping organizations identify and secure their projects before, after, and during launch and future updates.
 SOOS’ vulnerability scanning tool helps ensure your open source software is secure by alerting you to any known vulnerabilities.
 SOOS is a customizable security solution, providing in-depth scanning and user definitions for governance and project policies.
-Additionally, the robust open source scanning solution is offered at a flat monthly rate of $99 for both unlimited users and scans.
 Sign up with SOOS, and start protecting against potential open source vulnerabilities.